-MePDCL would like to further submit that the Power Purchase Cost against the MePGCL stations does not contain the power purchase cost from Ganol Project.
+- 5.9.8.
+The Petitioner further submitted that the Power Purchase Cost against the MePGCL stations does not contain the power purchase cost from Ganol Project.
 Since, MePGCL is filing separate Petition for approval of the tariff from the aforesaid project.
-Hence MePGCL request Hon'ble Commission to allow the power purchase expenses as above.

-Based on the projections of the power purchase cost in the table above the weighted average power purchase cost excluding the transmission charges has been calculated in the table below:s
+Hence the Petitioner requested the Commission to allow the power purchase expenses as above. - 5.9.9.
+Based on the projections of the power purchase cost in the table above the weighted average power purchase cost excluding the transmission charges has been calculated in the table below,